Jerome Coopersmith

 Jerome Coopersmith (August 11, 1925 – July 21, 2023) was an American dramatist known for television, theater, and his work as a professor of screenplay writing.
 Working in the television industry since 1947, Coopersmith authored more than 100 television scripts for anthology dramas, episodic series and television movies and specials.
-His television work included Johnny Jupiter (1953-1954), Armstrong Circle Theater (1955–1963), Hawaii Five-O (1967–1976), and Streets of San Francisco (1973), and the holiday classics 'Twas the Night Before Christmas (1974) and An American Christmas Carol (1979).
+His television work included Johnny Jupiter (1953–1954), Armstrong Circle Theater (1955–1963), Hawaii Five-O (1967–1976), and Streets of San Francisco (1973), and the holiday classics 'Twas the Night Before Christmas (1974) and An American Christmas Carol (1979).
 Coopersmith's theatrical plays span Broadway, off-Broadway, and regional productions.
 His Broadway musical, Baker Street (1965), based on the stories of Sherlock Holmes, earned him a Tony Nomination as Author of Best Musical.
 He was a member of the Dramatists Guild, the Mystery Writers of America, and was a member and past officer of the Writers Guild of America, East.
 On November 12, 2019, at age 94, Coopersmith was honored with the highest distinction of Chevalier, or Knight, in the National Order of the French Legion of Honor in recognition of his service to France in World War II.

-Early years
+Early years, family and education

-Born in New York in 1925, Jerome Coopersmith was 16 when he got his first job as an office boy for the Shubert Theatrical Company in New York City.
-Coopersmith's education was interrupted by two years of service in WW2's 94th Infantry Division of the United States Army, where he was awarded a Purple Heart.
-In 1945, 20 year old Coopersmith returned to college and earned his degree from New York University.
+Jerome Coopersmith was born in New York in 1925.
+At age 16, he landed his first job as an office boy for the Shubert Theatrical Company in New York City.
+Coopersmith's education was interrupted by two years of service in World War II.
+While part of the 94th Infantry Division of the US Army, he saw combat at The Battle of the Bulge and was awarded a Purple Heart after being shot in the chest.
+He also was awarded a Combat Infantryman Badge; a Bronze Star Medal; a European Theater of Operations Medal with three battle stars; and the highest distinction in the National Order of the French Legion of Honor.

+In 1945, 20-year-old Coopersmith returned to college and earned his degree from New York University.